 Just like domestic energy tariffs, business electricity and gas contracts often rise in price automatically when the initial fixed period comes to an end.
 That’s why it’s important to check whether you’re paying more than you need to for your business energy plan.
 If there’s a cheaper deal out there, it’s simple to switch providers.

-From gathering business energy prices to deciphering business energy contracts to comparing business energy brokers, Uswitchforbusiness can demystify the process of comparing and switching your business energy tariffs.
+From comparing business energy prices to deciphering business energy contracts to comparing business energy brokers, Uswitchforbusiness can demystify the process of switching business energy tariffs.

-The first step in being able to compare business energy suppliers and switch your business electricity or gas supplier is to track down your energy contract.
+The first step in being able to compare business energy suppliers and switch your business electricity or gas plans is to track down your energy contract.